 A significant factor leading to burnout is overwhelming staff with too many tasks.
 Repetitive, rote work like calling patients for scheduling and handling paperwork means that many nurses are not working at the top of their license.
 Not only is this discouraging for staff members, but it also pulls their talents away from patient care, where they are badly needed.

 One quick way is to use care automation technology to turn manual tasks into digital.
-Take one job at a time, such as utilizing automation to support patients completing their surgical intake assessment and discretely pushing this needed data into the electronic medical record.
-No more hand entering this information!
+Take one job at a time, such as utilizing automation to support patients completing their surgical intake assessment and discretely pushing this needed information into the electronic medical record.
+No more hand entering patient intake data!
 Or sending the patient a survey to evaluate how they are doing after surgery, allowing their answers to drive who needs a call from the nurse and not just calling everyone.
 Over time automated tasks can be orchestrated together as part of a care journey bringing even more powerful benefits.

 As a group of McKinsey analysts note, “the pandemic fundamentally forced the healthcare industry to think differently about how care is being delivered and how workforces are managed.
 On a positive note, providers incorporated technology into care models, enacted new flexibility in workforce planning and deployment, and rapidly reskilled their teams.”